 Step 1: Sauté the veggies

-Start by melting your butter in a large skillet then sauté the vegetables, the chopped onion and green bell pepper then season with salt and pepper.
-You want the vegetables to be tender and soft in texture before moving on.
+- Start by melting your butter in a large skillet then sauté the vegetables, the chopped onion and green bell pepper and season with salt and pepper.
+You want the vegetables to be tender and soft before moving forward in the recipe.

 Step 3: Thicken